5310H/ha_infinitive/README.md

 # ha_infinitive
-Carrier Infinitive interface addon for Home Assistant This is a Home Assistant addon of the "infinitive" program so the Carrier Infinitive service can run in a HASSIO environment.
+Carrier Infinitive interface addon for Home Assistant.

+This is a Home Assistant addon of the "infinitive" program so the Carrier Infinitive service can run in a HASSIO environment.

-Credit to all the great work of acd and will1604.
+Credit to all the great work of 'acd' and 'will1604' for without it this Addon would not be possible.